jerome-trc/biomorph/ATTRIB.md

 The GLDEFS for the Armour Bonus were devised by Realm667 user Infirnex.

+The state machine used by the Caster Cannon is derived from code written for [Final Doomer](https://forum.zdoom.org/viewtopic.php?t=55061) by Yholl, used under no license.

 ## Graphics

 The following graphics are edits of the work of id Software LLC: